GuhPires/super-react-router/README.md

 * **AuthRouter**

-This is the Route with Authentication Component, **You cannot delete it** since it is crutial for the routes that needs authentication.
+This is the Route with Authentication Component, **You cannot delete it** ( and just **edit the condition part** ) since it is crutial for the routes that needs authentication.
 It is a really staright forward component that makes use of React Router, if the provided condition is true, it will proceed to the desired route, othewise it will be redirected to some provided path.
 One example usage for this component is any page that needs login or other kind of permission for accessing the provided route.

 ```javascript